FiziQaiser/InstaX1000/README.md

-Here’s the updated `README.md` with a mention of Upstreet.ai and a reference to their documentation:
+Here’s the updated `README.md` with the updated title:

 ---

-# 🖼️ InstaX1000 Agent
+# 🖼️ InstaX1000: AI Image Captioning for Instagram

 An intelligent agent that generates captions for images using AI and uploads them to Instagram with just an image URL and a caption.
 Built using the powerful [Upstreet.ai USDK](https://docs.upstreet.ai/), this project leverages advanced agent-based development to simplify and automate social media management.

+---

+## 🎥 Video Demo

+Check out a quick [video demonstration](https://www.loom.com/share/6d7bc7ee0be94b91b49f5d0e2b3141db) of the InstaX1000 Agent in action!

 ---